Australia is still clearing too much vegetation

 Nearly half our mammal species, including some wombats, wallabies and bandicoots, are either extinct or threatened with extinction as a result of land clearing, habitat destruction and other threats.

-Australia has lost more plants and mammals to extinction than any other country and has more threatened animals than 98 per cent of the world's countries.
+Australia has lost more plants and mammals to extinction than any other country and has more threatened animals than 98% of the world's countries.

 Salt-blighted farmlands and water supplies